Tulainyo Lake: Other events

 Tulainyo Lake was reportedly the favorite lake of Norman Clyde, a prolific and notable mountaineer and guide in the early 20th-century Sierra Nevada.

-Tulainyo Lake was briefly the record-holder for the site of the highest-elevation scuba dive in the United States, performed by Peter Hemming and David Moore in 1998.
+The lake was also briefly the record-holder for the site of the highest-elevation scuba dive in North America, performed by Peter Hemming and David Moore in 1997.
 The pair dove to a depth of approximately 30 ft for 15 minutes.

 Climate and ecology

 According to the Köppen climate classification system, Tulainyo Lake is located in an alpine climate zone.
 Most weather fronts in the region originate in the Pacific Ocean and travel east toward the Sierra Nevada; as the fronts approach the peaks, they are forced upwards (in a classic case of orographic lift), inducing them to drop their moisture as rain or snowfall.
 Precipitation runoff has no major outlet from Tulainyo Lake, and leaves primarily through evaporation or seepage.

 Tulainyo Lake is well above tree line and subject to cold and snowy conditions for much of the year, having an alpine ecology.
 No trees and very few plants grow in the vicinity of Tulainyo: one example is Polemonium eximium, or sky pilot, a cushion plant that grows low to the ground.
-Most animals are transient, such as the butterfly Parnassius phoebus and the gray-crowned rosy finch, the few exceptions include yellow-bellied marmots and the American pika, which live in burrows constructed among rocks.
-Early 20th-century sources indicate the lake itself was stocked with golden trout in the 1930s, and Hemming and Moore reported sighting a small fish in the lake during their record-breaking scuba dive in 1998.
+Most animals are transient, such as the butterfly Parnassius phoebus and the gray-crowned rosy finch; the few exceptions include yellow-bellied marmots and the American pika, which live in burrows constructed among rocks.
+Early 20th-century sources indicate the lake itself was stocked with golden trout in the 1930s, and Hemming and Moore reported sighting a small fish during their record-breaking scuba dive in 1998.